Watling Estate: History

 The Housing of the Working Classes Act 1890 (53 & 54 Vict. c.
 70) encouraged the London authority to improve the housing in their areas.
 It also gave them the power acquire land and to build tenements and houses (cottages).
 The First World War indirectly provided a new impetus, when the poor physical health and condition of many urban recruits to the army was noted with alarm.
 This led to a campaign known as 'Homes fit for Heroes'.
-In 1919 the Government, through The Addison Act (Housing Act 1919) the required councils to provide housing built to the Tudor Walters standards.
+In 1919 the Government, through the Housing, Town Planning, &c.
+Act 1919 the required councils to provide housing built to the Tudor Walters standards.
 It helped them to do so through the provision of subsidies.
-These were then removed by the Geddes Axe of 1922, and partially restored by the Wheatley Act of 1924.
+These were then removed by the Geddes Axe of 1922, and partially restored by the Housing (Financial Provisions) Act 1924.

 Thus LCC was actively looking for suitable land when the Northern line was extended in 1934, opening up a new transport corridor.
 LCC quickly purchased 387 acre of farmland adjacent to the new Burnt Oak tube station.
 The plans were drawn up by the LCC's chief architect, George Forrest.
 He set aside 48 acre for allotments and parks and 16 acre for schools and public buildings.
 The rest was for housing.